See my guide on how to use an Instant Pot.

 - Freeze flat for up to 3 months.

-- Thaw and then cook in your slow cooker as directed above.
+- Thaw overnight in the refrigerator and then cook in your slow cooker as directed above.